isahilpahuja/CSS3standards/content/post/userinterface.md

 <p>The outline-offset is such property of the CSS3 User Interface, which can be used to define the space between the element's border and its outline.
 By default, the outline is drawn starting just outside the border edge.</p>
 <p>The space will be transparent (the parent will determine the background).</p>
 <p>Negative values must cause the outline to shrink into the border box.</p>

+<h3>Negative Impact:</h3>
+<p>This property is not supported in Internet Explorer, so if designed in some other browser, your design may break in IE.</p>

 <h4>Working Section:</h4>
 <a href="https://jsbin.com/kisunay/1">Outline-offset</a>